Nyximus32/OOD_Jabberpoint/Documents/report.md

 ## TextItem

-removed unused code
+— Removed unused code

 ## Accessor

 — Broke down the Accessor and XML Accessor classes to create 2 separate abstract classes responsible for loading and saving presentations.
-This also allowed to remove the load functionality from the DemoPresentation class, since it wasn't going to be used ever.
+This also allowed removing the load functionality from the DemoPresentation class, since it wasn't going to be used ever.

 ## KeyController